 ‘And the grazing livestock He has created for you; in them is warmth and (numerous) benefits, and from them you eat’.
 [The Noble Qur’an, 16:5]

-While most of us are digging into our winter wardrobes and stocking up on warm clothes, sadly, there are many families around the world who can’t afford this essential winter protection.
-With that in mind, we’ve put together a blog about the incredible rewards you can gain from providing warm clothes to those in need.
+While most of us are digging into our winter wardrobes and stocking up on warm clothes, sadly, there are many families around the world who cannot afford winter clothes.
+We’ve put together a blog about the rewards you can gain by providing warm clothes to the needy.

-Without further ado, here are five simple reasons to donate warm clothes this winter!
+Below are five reasons why you should donate warm clothes this winter!

 You will be doing something Allah (swt) loves

-Many people can’t avoid the winter cold in their day-to-day lives.
-For example, impoverished families in Pakistan and Afghanistan live in dilapidated houses with no central heating, even while the temperature drops as low as -15 degrees.
-They also don’t have the option of taking heated transport to work or school.
-Moreover, their daily errands - washing clothes, collecting firewood, visiting neighbours - involve coming into direct contact with the cold.
+Many people can’t avoid the winter.
+For example, impoverished families in Pakistan live in dilapidated homes with no central heating, even while the temperatures drop.
+They don’t have the option of taking heated transportation to work or school.
+Moreover, their daily errands - washing clothes, collecting firewood, visiting neighbours, involve coming into contact with the cold.

 When advising the Sahabah (ra) about winter, Umar (ra) wrote, ’…prepare for it with wool, leather boots (khuffs) and socks.
 Use wool as your under-clothing and outer-clothing, because the cold is an enemy that enters quickly but leaves slowly’.
 [Lata’if al-Ma’arif]